Ultimate Fighting Championship: International Fight League

 Throughout the existence of the International Fight League (IFL) between 2006 and 2008, both UFC and the IFL had competed in a hostile relationship.
 UFC accused the IFL and sued them for illegally using proprietary information obtained by hiring executives from their organization.
 The IFL responded with their own suit claiming that UFC was threatening potential partners not to work with the IFL, including Fox Sports Net (a deal with Fox Sports was later signed before resolution of the suit).
 The tension between the IFL and the UFC worsened with accusations that the IFL had attempted to buy out several top UFC fighters.

 In July 2008, there were reports of the IFL's possible purchase by the UFC.
 That same month, Joe Favorito, former IFL senior vice president, cited financial troubles for the closing of the company on July 31, 2008.
 Anonymous sources stated that UFC had bought the IFL.
 Other reports cited the UFC's airing of IFL footage on its programming, and the signing of previous IFL fighters, as an indirect confirmation of the purchase.
+As of 2026, the reports of the UFC's purchase of the IFL have not been confirmed and IFL footage does not appear on UFC Fight Pass.

 World Fighting Alliance

-On December 11, 2006, the UFC acquired the assets of the World Fighting Alliance, and formed WFA Enterprises, LLC. as a subsidiary to handle these assets, including select fighter contracts.
+On December 11, 2006, the UFC acquired the assets of the World Fighting Alliance (WFA), and formed a WFA-focused subsidiary to handle these assets, including select fighter contracts.
 On the same day, it was reported that UFC was formalizing plans to buy World Extreme Cagefighting, to be run as a separate promotion.